Frequency-Guided Posterior Sampling for Diffusion-Based Image Restoration: Experiments

 \textbf{Results on Image Dehazing.} Table \ref{tab:haze_comparison} shows our main results for the nonlinear image dehazing task on the FFHQ dataset.
 A key strength of our method is the ability to handle nonlinear inverse problems, unlike methods such as \cite{kawar2022denoising, song2020score, choi2021ilvr}.
 In \Cref{fig:main_results}, we observe that our method successfully reconstructs finer details such as background details and facial characteristics similar to what we observed for linear inverse problems.
 DSG produces slightly grainy reconstructions, but performs much better on the dehazing task than the other tasks.
 Due to the powerful generative capacity of diffusion models, our method also performs better than problem-specific supervised methods such as AOD-Net \cite{li2017aod}, a phenomenon also observed in \cite{song2023pseudoinverse}.
 We provide more qualitative examples in Appendix \ref{sec:app:further_exp}.

+\textbf{Visualizing Measurement Sequence.} In \Cref{fig:cond_meas}, we show the transformed measurements at three timesteps in the reverse diffusion process when running FGPS.
+In the early stages of the reverse process, the measurement retains only a coarse outline of the measurement.
+This coarse-to-fine strategy is essential to ensuring $\mbx_t$ remains on the data manifold learned by the diffusion model.

 \textbf{Effect of Frequency Curriculum.} A key ingredient of our method is the frequency curriculum with a time-varying low pass filter $\mbf{k}_t$.
 To understand the effect of this curriculum, we compare taking a time-dependent $\mbf{k}_t$ vs. a fixed $\mbf{k}$ that zeroes out frequencies above $\tau_1$ for all $t$.
 In \Cref{fig:ablation_kt}, we see that for the high-pass filter operator, the generated reconstructions are still visually implausible images for a fixed $\mbf{k}$, indicating the frequency curriculum is crucial to our method.
+Our method only requires $\mbf{k}_1$ to be a low frequency cut-off, otherwise the reconstructions look like \Cref{fig:ablation_kt}.
+This corroborates our theoretical results, which show that the approximation gap early on in the reverse process greatly influences reconstruction quality.
+Finally, our method does not qualitatively change with higher cutoffs for $\mbf{k}_T$.
 We examine this in detail in Appendix \ref{sec:app:further_exp} as well as conduct further ablation studies.